gbrlfaria/gbrlfaria.github.io/_posts/2023-09-06-neural-networks-computational-power.md

 </div>
 <div class="caption">
   Representation of a logical proposition by a McCulloch-Pitts network <d-cite key="logicalneuron"></d-cite>.
-  In the diagram, painted dot ends indicate excitatory inputs, while looping ends indicate inhibitory inputs.
+  In the diagram, painted-dot ends indicate excitatory inputs, while looping ends indicate inhibitory inputs.
 </div>

 In 1943, McCulloch and Pitts introduced the first computational model of biological neural networks.